minukj1224/minukj1224/README.md

 ### 💼 Projects

 #### 1. Vehicle Detection and Traffic Volume Prediction at Intersections
-- **Description:** Developed a project in collaboration with a mid-sized company to recognize vehicles at intersections and predict traffic volume using YOLOv3.
+- **Description:** Developed a project in collaboration with a company to recognize vehicles at intersections and predict traffic volume using YOLOv3.
 - **Impact:** Became a core technology utilized by the partnering mid-sized company.

 #### 2. Cosmetics Recommendation System
-- **Description:** Created a system in collaboration with a major company that recommends cosmetics by analyzing facial features obtained from a camera.
+- **Description:** Created a system in collaboration with a company that recommends cosmetics by analyzing facial features obtained from a camera.
 - **Impact:** Published a paper in the Korean Multimedia Society, which was indexed in the KCI journal.

 #### 3. Face Anti-Spoofing Technology
 - **Description:** Leading a project in my current company to develop technology for recognizing spoofed faces, including paper, paper crop, paper mask, display, and 3D mask.

+#### 4. Semiconductor Component Incoming Defect Inspection Technology
+- **Description:** The company currently utilizes incoming defect inspection in real-world situations

 There are many parts of the project and development source that I have been unable to disclose due to internal confidentiality and the organizer's pledge of confidentiality.
 Please understand.

-I am an AI developer with 2 years of experience at a mid-sized enterprise.
+I am an AI developer with 3 years of experience at a mid-sized enterprise.
 Currently, I am focusing on enhancing my AI development and video processing skills.
 I firmly believe that one day, I will become a developer who stands out above the rest.

 E-mail: minukj1224@gmail.com